microsoft/mixed-reality-extension-unity/README.md

 To report issues and feature requests: [Github issues page]( https://github.com/microsoft/mixed-reality-extension-sdk/issues).

-To chat with the team and other users: join [AltspaceVR SDK Discord]( https://discord.gg/ypvBkWz).
+To chat with the team and other users: join the [MRE SDK discord community]( https://discord.gg/ypvBkWz).

 Or attend the biweekly [AltspaceVR developer meetups](